dholovin/youtubetosrt/README.md

 # YouTube subtitles To .SRT
+A Tool to convert subtitle files downloaded from YouTube into .srt format

 <b>Problem:</b><br/>
 User published a video to YouTube as well as created subtitles (either upploaded external file or used YouTube Studio).
 Later user decided to cut a piece of video so all time codes going after deleted segment need to be shifted backwards.